The evolution of the radio luminosity function of group galaxies in COSMOS: Methods and analysis

 \section{Methods and analysis}

 We describe the process of calculating the RLF for galaxies in groups in COSMOS \citep{gozaliasl19} using the VLA-COSMOS 3~GHz data.
-We applied a cut in group mass $M_{200c} > 10^{13.3} M_{\odot}$, to account for a difference in the limiting mass of the group catalog with redshift.
+We applied a cut in group mass $M_{200c} > 10^{13.5} M_{\odot}$, to account for a difference in the limiting mass of the group catalogue with redshift (Sec.~\ref{sec:xraydata}).
+This cut is demonstrated at the bottom frame of Fig.~\ref{fig:z_gg}.
 We further separate group galaxies in BGGs and SGs.
-We compare to the RLF of the population of SFGs and AGN at 3 GHz VLA-COSMOS in the same redshift bins, and to the total RLF calculated from the 3 GHz data \citep{novak17, smolcic17a}.
+We compare the RLF of the population of SFGs and AGN at 3 GHz VLA-COSMOS in the same redshift bins to the total RLF calculated from the 3 GHz data \citep{novak17, smolcic17a}.
 We fit linear and power-law models to the RLFs of GGs and compare them to the total RLF to obtain the contribution of GGs to the total RLF at 3 GHz VLA-COSMOS, something that has not been shown before in COSMOS.